Giant Pacific octopus: Conservation and climate change

+Conservation

 Giant Pacific octopuses are not currently under the protection of Convention on International Trade in Endangered Species of Wild Fauna and Flora or evaluated in the IUCN Red List.
-The giant Pacific octopus has not been assessed by the Monterey Bay Aquarium Seafood Watch, although other octopus species are listed.
-Combined with lack of assessment and mislabeling, tracking the species's abundance is nearly impossible.
-Scientists have relied on catch numbers to estimate stock abundance, but the animals are solitary and difficult to find.
 DNA techniques have assisted in genetic and phylogenetic analysis of the species' evolutionary past.
 Following its DNA analysis, the giant Pacific octopus may actually prove to be three subspecies (one in Japan, another in Alaska, and a third in Puget Sound).

 In Puget Sound, the Washington Fish and Wildlife Commission adopted rules for protecting the harvest of giant Pacific octopuses at seven sites, after a legal harvest caused a public outcry.
 Populations in Puget Sound are not considered threatened.

 Regardless of these data gaps in abundance estimates, future climate change scenarios may affect these organisms in different ways.
 Climate change is complex, with predicted biotic and abiotic changes to multiple processes including oxygen limitation, reproduction, ocean acidification, toxins, effects on other trophic levels, and RNA editing.

+The seafood industry

+Fraud is an issue in the seafood industry, with species names being switched by accident or on purpose, as in the case of using the name of a more expensive species for a cheaper one.
+Cephalopods, in particular, lose distinguishing characteristics during food processing, making them much harder to identify.
+One study developed a multiplex PCR assay to distinguish between three prevalent octopus species in the Eastern Pacific, namely, the giant Pacific octopus, the big blue octopus, and the common octopus, in order to accurately identify these species and help to prevent seafood fraud.
+Combined with lack of assessment and mislabeling, tracking the species's abundance is nearly impossible.
+Scientists have relied on catch numbers to estimate stock abundance, but the animals are solitary and difficult to find.
+Sites like The Monterey Bay Aquarium Seafood Watch can help people to responsibly consume seafood, including the giant Pacific octopus.
+Seafood Watch lists giant Pacific octopus in either the "Buy" or "Buy, but be aware of concerns" categories depending on the geographical location of the catch.